cpske/ISP/code-review/index.md

 ## Tools

-* Notebook (paper) - project notebook is probably the best tool to get started.
+* Notebook (paper) - is probably the best tool to get started.
 * Gerrit tool for online code review, integrates with git.
 * [Review Board][review-board] a web-based code review tool from MIT.
     - free if self-hosted, monthly fee if used as a hosted service
     - [reviewboard][review-board-github] on Github
+* Pull Requests on Github.
+Comment & respond online, reference lines of code in comments.

 ### Important Security Vulnerabilities